biffbaff64/LughUtils/README.md

 ﻿LUGHUTILS Utility Library
 =========================

+NOTE: This project is currently in development.
+Most classes still need to be
+      fully documented, and some features may be missing.

 LUGHUTILS is a utility library designed to provide a collection of useful functions and classes for various programming tasks.
 It aims to simplify common operations and